hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-dns-domains admin yes

-The function suspends all user's DNS domains.
+This function suspends all user's DNS domains.

 *******************************************************************